cyberintel-labs/insightsnexus/README.md

 # Prerequisites
 * Users must install sherlock before usage.
 You can find it here: https://github.com/sherlock-project/sherlock
-* Users must install feroxbuster to search for endpoints (place exe in main directory.)
+* Users must install feroxbuster to search for endpoints.
 You can find it here: https://github.com/epi052/feroxbuster
-* Users must install ffuf to search for subdomains (place exe in main directory.)
+* Users must install ffuf to search for subdomains.
 You can find it here: https://github.com/ffuf/ffuf
-* Users must install nmap for port scanning.
-You can find it here: https://nmap.org/

 # Starting the application
 To start the server open command prompt in the main directory and execute the following: